Our mission is to de-stigmatize mental health services and make supporting students’ social and emotional well-being the norm in our local schools.

 By removing the social and emotional obstacles that make it difficult to focus on academics, we give young people a chance to get the most out of the educational opportunities that are provided to them.
 When we improve students’ social and emotional wellbeing, academic achievement tends to follow.

 Sage’s story began in 2009 when Liz Schoeben founded CASSY, a non profit agency in the San Francisco Bay Area.
 CASSY currently partners with over 70 schools in the San Francisco Bay Area to provide comprehensive mental health services.
-In the fall of 2017, Liz Schoeben decided to replicate the CASSY model to serve communities in Southern California by creating Sage, a project of Impact Philanthropy Group.
+In the fall of 2017, Liz Schoeben decided to replicate the CASSY model to serve communities in Southern California by creating Sage.

 We serve financially disenfranchised communities where free services at school are the only realistic way to reach kids.
 We also serve financially stable communities where many families have the resources, but other barriers such as stigma, transportation and insurance limits get in the way.